AFRL-RY/data-clif-2007/README.md

 # Columbus Large Image Format (CLIF) 2007 Dataset Overview

 ## Overview

-The CLIF dataset contains imagery from a large format EO platform.
-The data was collected in October 2007.
-The scene in this dataset is a flyover of the Ohio State University (OSU) Campus.
-The platform approaches the campus and loiters over the area for several hours.
-The OSU campus is a busy city environment with many vehicles and humans in the scene.
+The CLIF dataset contains several hours of imagery from a large format EO platform which was collected in October 2007 over the Ohio State University (OSU) campus.
+A busy city environment with many vehicles and humans in the scence was captured.
 Below is a figure from file "20071028142502-01000100-VIS.ntf.r1" with all six cameras stitched then north oriented.
 At full resolution each frame is approximately 66 mega pixels.

 ![CLIF2007 sample scaled down version of output registered together](images/clif2007_sample.jpg "CLIF2007 sample")